neuron-core/neuron-laravel/README.md

 ## EloquentChatHistory

+Neuron provides you with a built-in system to manage the memory of a chat session you perform with the agent.
+In many Q&A applications you can have a back-and-forth conversation with the LLM, meaning the application needs some sort of "memory" of past questions and answers, and some logic for incorporating those into its current thinking.

 The package ships with a ready-to-use migration for the `ElquentChatHistory` component.
 Here is the command to copy the migration in your project `database/migrations/neuron` folder: